What Australia’s population boom means for property?

 In a supply-constrained market, there are opportunities for developers who have the capital ready to start projects now.
 However, it’s important to understand your target buyer (or renter) and what they can afford – and make sure you check the numbers stack up.
 Developers can play an important role in helping Australia overcome the current housing supply crisis – but they also need to be able to make a profit.

-If you have a construction deal you’d like to discuss, please get in touch.
+If you have a construction deal you’d like to discuss, please click here to get in touch.

 Elias Younes